Our History

 2021

 The Nurturing Leaders Program is launched with its first cohort of interns.
-This career development program provides some of our adolescent and young adult students with the opportunity to learn career readiness skills and work in paid internships.
+This career development program provides some of our adolescent and young adult participants with the opportunity to learn career readiness skills and work in paid internships.

 The International Arts Education and Disability Justice Exchange begins convening.
 In their quarterly meetings, members of this group share best practices and develop collaborative projects.